 Very similar to Zōri but with a platform outsole with two blocks having contact with the ground. the outsole is traditionally made from wood with the two blocks attached to one solid piece of wood.
 Originally invented in China and then later brought to Japan.

 Japanese platform sandals.
-Platform generally made from wood giving them a very distinct sound when walking.
-Started to be used during 18th century by Japanese maiko (apprentice geishas).
+The platform generally made from wood giving them a very distinct sound when walking.
+Started to be used during the 18th century by Japanese maiko (apprentice geishas).
 Usually worn together with kimono where the high platform protects the kimono from touching the ground.
 The strap color symbolises the progress in becoming a geisha.

 A Geisha wearing Okobo sandals to protect the kimono.